splicemachine/spliceengine/platforms/hdp3.1.0/docs/HDP-installation.md

 Follow the steps to install splicemachine server.

-1. Click the action button on the left bottom of the ambari page,then click on 'Add Services'
+1. Click the action button on the top left of the ambari page,then click on 'Add Services'

 <img src="docs/add_services.jpg" alt="Add Service" width="400" height="200">